tekboart/tekboart/README.md

   - "Graph Neural Networks (GNNs)" to process point-cloud data.
   - "Generative Adversial Networks (GANs)"
 - 👯 I’m looking to collaborate on:
-  - Using CNNs on built environment/heritage images.
+  - Using CNNs on built environment/heritage image data.
   - Using GNNs on built environment/heritage pointcloud data.
 - 🧰 The technologies I use:
   - ML & DeepLearning:<br />